DeShawn Shead: Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On April 29, 2012, Shead signed with the Seahawks as an undrafted free agent.
 On August 31, he was released, then was signed to the practice squad the following day.
 On November 27, 2013, Shead was promoted to the active roster from the practice squad, and participated in Super Bowl XLVIII in February 2014, as the Seahawks defeated the Denver Broncos 43–8.

 After Seattle's loss in Super Bowl XLIX in February 2015, cornerback Byron Maxwell left for Philadelphia in free agency, leaving a starting position open opposite All-Pro CB Richard Sherman.
 The Seahawks signed Cary Williams in the offseason, but he was benched in Week 12 and later released.
 With Jeremy Lane and Tharold Simon still recovering from injuries, Shead was inserted as the second cornerback against Pittsburgh in place of Williams, and played well enough to earn the starting job full-time.

 In Week 17, Shead recorded his first interception against the Arizona Cardinals, picking off quarterback Drew Stanton in the endzone.
 He finished the game with an interception, a tackle, and a pass deflection.

-In the Divisional Round of the 2016 playoffs, Shead suffered a torn ACL in the 36–20 loss to the Atlanta Falcons.
+In the divisional round of the 2016 playoffs, Shead suffered a torn ACL in the 36–20 loss to the Atlanta Falcons.
 He re-signed with the Seahawks on March 17, 2017, and was placed on the physically unable to perform list to start the season.
 He was activated off the PUP list on December 23, 2017.

 On March 12, 2018, Shead was released by the Seahawks.